neogeny/TatSu/README.rst

         TatSu>=5.6 requires Python>=3.8
         TatSu>=5.7 will require Python>=3.10

-        Python 3.8 and 3.9 introduced new language features that allow writing better programs more clearly.
-All code written for Python 3.7 should run fine on Python 3.9 with minor, or no changes.
+        Python 3.8, 3.9, and 3.10 introduced new language features
+        that allow writing better programs more clearly.
+Code written for Python 3.7 should run fine on Python up to 3.10 with no changes.

         Python has adopted an annual release schedule (PEP-602).